 Venice from the Ground Up

-Venice came to life on mudflats at the edge of the habitable world.
-Protected in a tidal estuary from invaders and Byzantine overlords, the fishermen and traders who settled there crafted a way of life unlike anything the Roman Empire had ever known.
-In an astonishing feat of narrative history, James H. S. McGregor recreates this world, with its waterways rather than roads and its livelihood harvested from the sea.
-The narrative follows both a chronological and geographical organization, so that readers can trace the city’s evolution by chapter and visitors can explore it by district on foot and by boat.
+Venice emerged on mudflats at the edge of the habitable world.
+Protected in a tidal estuary from invaders and Byzantine overlords, the fishermen and traders who settled there crafted a way of life unique in the Roman Empire.
+McGregor recreates this world, with its waterways rather than roads and its livelihood harvested from the sea.

 Paris from the Ground Up

-Paris is the most personal of cities.
-There is a Paris for the medievalist, and another for the modernist—a Paris for expatriates, philosophers, artists, romantics, and revolutionaries of every stripe.
-James H. S. McGregor brings these multiple perspectives into focus throughout this concise, unique history of the City of Light.
-Color maps, along with identifying illustrations, make the city accessible to visitors by foot, Metro, or riverboat.
+There is a Paris for the medievalist, and another for the modernist—a Paris for expatriates, philosophers, artists, romantics, and revolutionaries.
+McGregor brings these perspectives into focus throughout this concise, unique history.
+Color maps and identifying illustrations make the city accessible to visitors by foot, Metro, or riverboat.